Flipper-Community/flipper-community-wiki/flip-wiki/docs/gpio-overview.md

 - ESP32-S2-WROVER
 - ESP32-S3

-They can act as standalone devices and/or connect to the flipper's GPIO in order to provide communication between the devices.
+They can act as standalone devices and/or connect to the Flipper Zero's GPIO in order to provide communication between the devices.
 All ESP32 devices require firmware to run.
 This can either be pre-flashed by the seller or it can be left to the buyer as a task to do.
 Current Popular firmwares:

-- [Black Magic](https://github.com/flipperdevices/blackmagic-esp32-s2): This firmware is geared for debugging flipper applications.
+- [Black Magic](https://github.com/flipperdevices/blackmagic-esp32-s2): This firmware is geared for debugging Flipper Zero applications.
 Intended for the official Wi-Fi development board, but can be run on other equivalent ESP32 models with the proper pinouts.
 - [Marauder](https://github.com/justcallmekoko/ESP32Marauder): This firmware will work on most ESP32's and enables them to perform **2.4 GHz only** Wi-Fi offensive and defensive tests.
 It also includes select bluetooth features as well on specific ESP32 boards that are bluetooth capable.